termehs/multigraphr/README.md

 so that number of edges in the multigraph is half the sum of the degree sequence which is equal to 6.

-The RSM model given observed degree sequence shows there are 7 possible multigraphs given this fixed degree sequence, as represented by their multiplicity sequence `m.seq` (each row correspond to the multiplicity sequence of a unique multigraph):
+The RSM model given observed degree sequence shows the sample space consists of 7 possible multigraphs, as represented by their multiplicity sequence `m.seq` (each row correspond to the edge multiplicity sequence of a unique multigraph):

 ``` r
 rsm_1 <- rsm_model(deg.seq = D)